JoshTheBlack/SessionNotes/Umbra Contundens/==Umbra Contundens== Inventory.md

 #### Key Items
 ==1 Dock ticket for the Uncivil Serpent==
 1 Key bound in hair, 1 lock bound with hair.
-(Lock is bound to the spellbook)
+(Lock is bound to the spellbook) 1 stinky bag with 10 beans inside (bag of beans)

 #### Money